mrabarnett/mrab-regex/README.rst

   >>> regex.findall(r"\G\w{2}", "abcd ef")
   ['ab', 'cd']

-* The search starts at position 0 and matches 2 letters 'ab'.
+* The search starts at position 0 and matches 'ab'.

-* The search continues at position 2 and matches 2 letters 'cd'.
+* The search continues at position 2 and matches 'cd'.

 * The search continues at position 4 and fails to match any letters.